ESMValGroup/ESMValTool/doc/sphinx/source/tutorials/template.rst

 ..
 3. Add the filename (without the '.rst' extension)
 ..    to a 'toctree' directive
 ..    in the 'tutorials/index.rst' file.
 ..
-4. Use the name of the tutorial for the title below.
+4. Use the name of the tutorial for the title below
+..    and the reference label.
 ..
 5. Remove ':orphan:', these comments,
 ..    and 'The language of tutorials' section (below).
 ..
 .. https://diataxis.fr/tutorials provides more information.

+.. _title_of_the_tutorial:

 Title of the tutorial
 =====================